CamelliaCommunity/wiki-articles/news/twitter-brazil-ban/en.md

 image: /elon.png
 ---

+> Despite Musk's public bravado, X ultimately complied with all of de Moraes' demands.
+They included blocking certain accounts from the platform, paying outstanding fines and naming a legal representative in the country.
+Failure to do the latter had triggered the suspension.
+{ .warning }

 ## What happened?

 Mister Elon Musk (CEO of Twitter/X) decided it would be a great idea to ignore Brazilian misinformation laws and thus banned Twitter from the region.